EVBox

-EVBox is an electric vehicle supply equipment company based in Amsterdam, Netherlands.
-Founded in 2010 by Bram van der Leur and Huub Rothengatter, it currently has 13 offices around the world, including Amsterdam, Antwerp, Bordeaux, Copenhagen, Libertyville, Madrid, Milton Keynes, Munich, New York City, Oslo, Paris, Rotterdam, and Warsaw.
-EVBox manufactures and distributes electric vehicle (EV) charging stations and charging management software.
+EVBox is an electric vehicle supply equipment company based in Bordeaux, France.
+Founded in 2010 by Bram van der Leur and Huub Rothengatter, EVBox manufactures and distributes electric vehicle (EV) charging stations and charging management software.
 As of December 2020, it has a global installed base of over 190,000 charging points.

 In October 2024, parent company Engie announced shutting down EVBox after sustained losses of at least 100 million euro yearly over the previous years and failing to find a buyer.

+Since 2025, the company has refocused on fast and ultra-fast (DC) charging.